 At this time, End of Life Doulas are not covered under medical or private insurance.
 It is a goal of the association to make End of Life Doulas available to everyone regardless of their ability to pay.
 Therefore one of our goals is to achieve funding so that everyone has equal access to quality end of life care.

 End of Life Doulas are paid privately by the client or their family.
 Typically, payment is upfront, and the fees charged are subjective to the services, and estimated amount of time spent working with the family.
 This can range from $45-100 per hour, though prices depend on many factors, including location and duration of service.
 Many doulas offer flat rate service packages as well.
 Doulas are also encouraged to support persons who can not afford to pay either by offering services on a sliding scale or working pro bono.
-Newly trained full member doulas are also required to obtain 40 hours of volunteer experience and at least three clients outside of their family before they can become members of our Association.
+Newly trained registered member doulas are also required to obtain 40 hours of volunteer experience and at least three clients outside of their family before they can become members of our Association.

 End of Life Doulas are complementary to, but do not seek to replace, support provided by hospice palliative care workers.